Merrill Kelly

-Kenneth Merrill Kelly (born October 14, 1988) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He made his MLB debut on April 1, 2019.
-Kelly formerly played for the SK Wyverns of the KBO League.
+Kenneth Merrill Kelly (born October 14, 1988) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Texas Rangers and in the KBO League for the SK Wyverns.

 Early life and education

-Kelly attended Desert Mountain High School in Scottsdale, Arizona.
+Kelly lived in Lake Forest, Illinois from grades three to eight.
+He also spent early years in Bryn Mawr, Pennsylvania, a Philadelphia suburb before relocating to Scottsdale, Arizona and attending Desert Mountain High School.

 The Baltimore Orioles selected Kelly in the 37th round of the 2007 Major League Baseball (MLB) draft, but he did not sign a contract.
 He attended Yavapai College.
 After playing college baseball at Yavapai for two years, the Cleveland Indians took him in the 22nd round of the 2009 MLB draft, but again, he did not sign.
 He transferred to Arizona State University, where he played for the Arizona State Sun Devils in 2010.

-Career
+Professional career

 Tampa Bay Rays

 The Tampa Bay Rays selected Kelly in the eighth round (251st overall) of the 2010 MLB draft.
 Kelly advanced about one minor league level each season, beginning his career at Low-A in 2010 and reaching Triple-A for the first time in 2013.
 He split his first professional season between the Hudson Valley Renegades and the Bowling Green Hot Rods.
-He was 8-7 with a 3.28 ERA for the 2011 Charlotte Stone Crabs.
+He was 8–7 with a 3.28 ERA for the 2011 Charlotte Stone Crabs.
 He had an 8–3 record and a 3.57 ERA for the 2012 Montgomery Biscuits after being used primarily in relief.
 In 2013, he went 13–8 with 111 strikeouts and a 3.64 ERA in 28 games (26 starts) for the Biscuits and Triple-A Durham Bulls.
 He allowed only 128 hits in 158 1/3 innings.
 He was a non-roster invitee to 2014 spring training, but did not make the Opening Day roster.
-He pitched the 2014 season for Durham, going 9-4 with a 2.76 ERA, but remained in the minor leagues.
+He pitched the 2014 season for Durham, going 9–4 with a 2.76 ERA, but remained in the minor leagues.

 SK Wyverns

 Kelly signed with the SK Wyverns of the Korea Baseball Organization (KBO) ahead of the 2015 season.
-Through 4 seasons, with SK Wyverns, Kelly pitched to a 36-25 record and a 3.80 ERA.
+In four seasons with SK Wyverns, Kelly pitched to a 48–32 record and a 3.86 ERA while winning the 2018 Korean Series.
+In Game 3 of the series, he pitched seven innings allowing two runs to earn the win.
 He became a free agent after the 2018 season.